manhnguy/Contact-Tracing/README.md

 Step 4: Design question sequence and overall layout

-As we created this questionnaire, keep in mind that COVID-19 has been spreading in Vietnam for over two years.
-Following the MoH's guidelines, public health staff in HCM have been working hard to trace contacts of confirmed cases and their contacts.
+At the time we developed this questionnaire, COVID-19 has been spreading in Vietnam for over two years.
+Following the MoH's guidelines, public health staff in HCM have a lot of experience tracing contacts of confirmed cases and their contacts.
 We closely collaborated with those who performed contact tracing during outbreaks to gather feedback and improve our approach.

 Step 5: Test the questionnaire